 As of 1295 V.R., deliberate abuse of magic to injure, kill or otherwise assault others is handled by local mage’s guilds and court sorcerers–ideally, mages of surpassing skill and willpower who serve raining monarchs as secondary, arcane- focused heads of state.
 If a rogue mage proves too potent to kneel before these authorities, a new answer has arisen: the peerless arcane force of Inquisitors from the Sleepless Vigil.

 Having invited them within their borders, local governments are expected to offer all requested aid to Inquisitors.
-Wise leaders prepare their people to give a little extra leeway when a case concerns the safety of the realm, for the Vigil.
+Wise leaders prepare their people to give a little extra leeway when a case concerns the safety of the realm.

 Nor is this condemnation without cause!
 Someone who knows how to animate a body without a soul, or give a new soul to an old body, understands the separation between the two enough to strip a living soul of its mortal coil.
 This fell art is called soulbinding.
 It receives the harshest forms of execution.

 And why should it not?
 Soulbinding allows a necromancer to cheat innocent people of the afterlife.
 A necromancer vicious and inventive enough may all too easily imprison a murdered innocent forever.
 Indeed, the undead Queen Binusi, called the Scourge of the Shards, was rumored by her captured attendants to have bound many of her enemies’ souls inside their own severed heads, encased them in lead, and cast them to the bottom of the ocean.

 After her initial landing in the continental archipelago of the Shards, she expanded the practice to any foe living, spirit, or undead foolish enough to stand against her face-to-face.
 From then on she bound their souls within grotesquely-engraved clay vases.
 She shaped each by her art to a random recipe of sediments, so that even other pieces of the slain’s body could not be used to locate their prison.